zipscene/unimodel-core/README.md

 		]
 	},
 	// Give total matching for each group
-	// Note that you can also supply statsField and stats flags here as well
+	// Note that you can also supply stats here as well
 	total: true
 }
 ```